 There will be a mid-block assessment and a final assessment.
 The midblock assessment contributes 40% and the final assessment 60% to the final average.
-Formative quizzes and/or other assessment exercises will be required throughout the block but do not contribute to the final grade.
+A portion of each assessment will be comprised of questions from the NBME (National Board of Medical Examiners) question bank.
+The questions on this customized NBME exam will be selected by course faculty as appropriate assessment of course objectives.
+Formative quizzes and/or other assessment exercises will be required throughout the block.